 Read Aloud in the Edge browser

-Read Aloud in Edge requires a Windows 10 computer.
+Read Aloud in Edge requires a Windows 10 computer or a Mac computer.
 It can be used to listen to text, but it is more limited than Narrator.
 More about ease-of-use functions in Microsoft Edge

 Read Aloud in the Edge Chromium browser